Australian Market and Social Research Society Limited: Code of professional behaviour

-The Australian government, commenting on the Australian Privacy (Market and Social Research) Code, 2014, developed by the AMSRS, noted that it was far stricter than the government's own privacy laws.
+The Australian government, commenting on the Australian Privacy (Market and Social Research) Code, 2014, developed by the AMSRS, noted that it was far stricter than the government's privacy laws.

 Industry standards

 The AMSRS has been instrumental in developing internationally recognised standards for conducting and reporting market and social research.
-For example, the Quality Standard for On-line Access Panels (QSOAP) was an initiative of both the Association of Market and Social Research Organisations (AMSRO) and the Australian Market and Social Research Society (AMSRS) and is now recognised as world's best practice quality standard for online research.
+For example, the Quality Standard for On-line Access Panels (QSOAP) was an initiative of both the Association of Market and Social Research Organisations (AMSRO) and the Australian Market and Social Research Society (AMSRS) and is now recognised as the world's best practice quality standard for online research.

-The AS ISO standard 20252, was published worldwide in 2006 as the model for market, opinion and social research in the market research industry.
+The AS ISO standard 20252, was published worldwide in 2006 as the model for market, opinion, and social research in the market research industry.
 The standard was published in Australia in 2007 and AS ISO 20252 has been adopted by AMSRS as the Australian Standard for Market and Social Marketing Research.

 The society works closely with the Market Research Quality Assurance Council and the Association of Market and Social Research Organisations (AMSRO).